-European authorities (European Commission, UK HM Treasury) have recently launched consultations (UK Call for evidence (June 2021), EC Targeted Consultation (July 2021)) concerning the state of the securitisation markets and the economic impact of the Basel regulatory framework for securitisations.
+European authorities (European Commission, UK HM Treasury) have recently launched consultations (UK Call for evidence (June 2021), EC Targeted Cosultation (July 2021)) concerning the state of the securitisation markets and the economic impact of the Basel regulatory framework for securitisations.
 Securitisation is viewed by European authorities as having the potential to finance economic growth in Europe, due to its four roles 1) as a funding tool for banks, 2) as a capital management tool, 3) as a portfolio-based de-risking tool (warehousing) and in the case of the EU, 4) as a rare enabler of cross-border activities.

 The main reason why the securitisation market has been shrinking in the last decade in almost all European countries, is because the current prudential rules for securitisation exposures have developed with multiple inconsistencies.
 Regulatory rules should be designed to be consistent with the relative riskiness and liquidity of different financial instruments.
 Not doing so leads either to partial or complete elimination of financial activities or to regulatory arbitrage by the industry unacceptable to regulators.